petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/exporting-importing-calendar-data.md

 1. Enter a name for the LAR file (or use the default).

-1. Under *Application*, choose whether to include the widget's configuration in the LAR.
+1. Under Application, choose whether to include the widget's configuration in the LAR.

-1. Under *Content*, choose how much historical data to export and select the content types (calendars, resources, and events) to include.
+1. Under Content, choose how much historical data to export and select the content types (calendars, resources, and events) to include.
 You can also choose whether to include comments and ratings.

 1. Check the appropriate boxes to select whether to include deletions and permissions in the LAR.

 1. Click *Export*.
-When a success message displays (this may take a few moments) you can click on the LAR's filename to download it.
+When a success message appears (this may take a few moments), you can click the LAR's filename to download it.

 ## Importing Calendar Data

-1. Start [editing the page](../../site-building/creating-pages/using-content-pages/adding-elements-to-content-pages.md) where the calendar widget is located.
+1. Start [editing the page](../../site-building/creating-pages/using-content-pages/adding-elements-to-content-pages.md) that has the calendar widget.

 1. From the calendar widget, click ![Options](../../images/icon-app-options.png) in the widget header and select *Export/Import*.